How do I safely perform fuel tank cleaning for small engines?

 Fuel tanks are designed to keep your engine's fuel clean, vented and secure on all lawn mowers, snow blowers and outdoor power products.
 If you spot debris in the gas tank or leaking gasoline, it's time for fuel tank maintenance.
 Never attempt to repair a damaged tank.
 It poses a risk of leakage, fire or fuel contamination.
 If you're replacing a fuel tank, use only parts recommended by the engine manufacturer.
 These parts will attach securely to your engine in the space provided.

-Many fuel tanks are designed to use a vented gas cap to prevent a vacuum or pressure from forming in the fuel system.
+Olde rmodel fuel tanks are designed to use a vented gas cap to prevent a vacuum or pressure from forming in the fuel system, while more modern fuel tanks will have either a charcoal filter or charcoal venting system.
 If fuel is leaking from the cap, a properly fitted replacement cap can solve the problem.

 The main purposes of a fuel tank are to securely store and deliver enough fuel to get a job done and to make sure that the fuel stays clean.
 Because of very small passages in the carburetor, it is very important that the fuel be very clean.